darrenldl/docfd/README.md

 command | docfd
 ```

-Docfd uses single file view
-when source of document is piped stdin.

 No paths should be supplied as arguments in this case.
 If any paths are specified, then stdin is ignored.